tiagocoutinho/v4l2py/README.md

 >>> from v4l2py import Device, GeventIO
 >>> with Device.from_id(0, io=GeventIO) as camera:
-...     async for frame in camera:
+...     for frame in camera:
 ...         print(f"frame {len(frame)}")
 frame 10224
 frame 10304